rsepassi/zigcoro/README.md

 Alpha, WIP.

 `zigcoro` already provides a decent async/await-like programming model.
-Use `asycnio.run` at the top-level to launch your main coroutine, and then within that, call any of the IO functions (that wrap `libxev`) directly, or create several coroutines and use `asyncio.xawait` to run them concurrently and await them.
+Use `asyncio.run` at the top-level to launch your main coroutine, and then within that, call any of the IO functions (that wrap `libxev`) directly, or create several coroutines and use `asyncio.xawait` to run them concurrently and await them.